-I'm reminded of John Bunyan who was told, "You can leave prison if you'll simply promise never to preach again."
+That brings to mind John Bunyan who was told, "You can leave prison if you'll simply promise never to preach again."
 His response?
 "If you release me today, I will preach tomorrow."
-He consequently spent twelve years behind bars, during which time he wrote Pilgrim's Progress.
+And so he spent twelve years behind bars, during which, in the mystery of God's good providence, he wrote Pilgrim's Progress.